owncast/owncast.github.io/content/docs/encoding.md

 1. The more work you need done to convert the video from one size, quality or format to another the more it will slow everything else down.
 1. The slower things go the slower the stream is provided to the user.
-1. If stream is provided to the user slow enough they'll start seeing buffering and errors.
+1. If stream is provided to the user slowly enough they'll start seeing buffering and errors.
 1. Converting audio counts as work, too.

 Here's what knobs can be tweaked when trying to determine the quality or qualities you want to provide your user while balancing the amount of server resources you're consuming.